What is an eating disorder?

 Common emotions that can trigger binge eating include; depression, anxiety, stress, boredom, loneliness, and low self-esteem/self-worth.
 Sufferers of binge eating may fall into patterns and habits of eating that can be difficult to break, with some likening their disorder to an addiction.

-Research has uncovered that eating disorders can be found to run in families, and it is not known whether or not genetics or learned behavior is the reasoning for this.
+Research has uncovered that eating disorders can be found to run in families, and it is not known whether or not genetics or learned behaviour is the reasoning for this.
 Results of studies support both suggestions.

-If a child observes a parent using food to cope with emotions, they may be more inclined to copy this behavior.
+If a child observes a parent using food to cope with emotions, they may be more inclined to copy this behaviour.
 Many parents also reward children with food, which can enforce unhelpful ideas around food from a young age.

 Abnormalities in certain regions within the brain (e.g. the hypothalamus) may also affect our appetite and have some impact.